NaifatSelina/My-First-Project/README.md

 The Work from Home Guide webpage is designed to be easy to navigate with clear, minimal and unintrusive amounts of information for the user in order to maintain the calm and relaxed feeling of the webpage.
 Each feature of the webpage is minimalistic and promotes a calm and relaxed reaction from the user.
 The familiar layout of the webpage supports this.
 ### Main Titles and Navigation Menu
 * The main title, sub title, and logo are all located at the top of the webpage in the header on the left-hand side with the navigation menu occupying the right side of the header.
 * The header is fixed to the screen to avoid the user having to scroll back to the top of the page to refresh the page or to navigate through the different sections of the page.
+When the user hovers over each navigation link it will be underlined to confirm to the user they are clicking the the correct section they wish to go to.
 The decision against using the hamburger navigation menu and constantly using a standard navigation menu was to maintain the simplicity and the goal for minimum effort for the user and maximum relaxation.
 * The logo was inserted to add professionalism to the webpage, however is removed on smaller screens as it causes the header to become too cramped- going against the aim for a spacious and relaxed webpage.
 ### Home
 * The home section is the first section the user will be presented with once the webpage is loaded, when refreshed and when the home navigation menu link is clicked.